-P.E. is provided through team games such as netball, rugby, basketball, football, hockey, tennis, rounders and cricket, as well as individual sports such as fitness, movement, athletics, gymnastics and cross-country.
-Emphasis will be placed on enjoyment, sportsmanship and fair play within situations that are physically challenging.
+P.E. is provided through team games such as netball, rugby, basketball, football, hockey, tennis, rounders and cricket, as well as individual sports such as fitness, movement, yoga, athletics, gymnastics and cross-country.
+Emphasis will be placed on enjoyment and the development of a positive sporting attitude.